Kevin Boyle (ice hockey)

 Kevin Boyle (born May 30, 1992) is an American former professional ice hockey goaltender.
 Boyle played in the National Hockey League (NHL) for the Anaheim Ducks.

+Raised in Manalapan Township, New Jersey, Boyle played prep hockey at Manalapan High School.

 Playing career

 Amateur

 Boyle first played competitive hockey as a junior with the New Jersey Rockets of the Atlantic Junior Hockey League from 2007 through 2010, he made one appearance with the Tri-City Storm of the United States Hockey League (USHL) during his tenure with the Rockets.

 Moving to the British Columbia Hockey League (BCHL) as an 18-year old for the 2010–11 season, Boyle appeared in 39 games for the Westside Warriors, earning All-Rookie Team honours.

 Boyle originally committed to play collegiate hockey at the University of Massachusetts Amherst of the Hockey East.
 He played both his freshman and sophomore seasons with the Minutemen posting a 16-17-6 record in 41 games before he was cut by head coach John Micheletto prior to his junior season.
 He was forced to sit out the 2013–14 season to transfer to rival program the University of Massachusetts Lowell.

 Boyle returned to resume his collegiate career with the Riverhawks, enjoying a standout senior season in 2015–16 with Lowell, recording a 24-10-5 record, 1.88 (GAA), .934 (SV%) and seven shutouts to earn Hockey East Goaltender of the Year and Hockey East Co-Player of the Year, alongside Thatcher Demko.
 He ranked tied for fourth in the nation in GAA, fifth in wins, tied for sixth in SV%, tied for third in shutouts and starts (39), as Boyle established a single-season school record in shutouts and broke former NHL Goaltender Dwayne Roloson's school record for minutes played (2,342 in 1993-94).
 He was the first player in Hockey East history to win conference Player of the Year honors as a Second-Team All-Conference selection.